 In the infomercial, you may have seen a reference where if you pass the test, NASM would guaranteed you a job.
 To be eligible for a refund, you must have applied to at last 5 personal trainer positions within 60 days and have met all hiring criteria of those positions (including background checks).

-NASM is accepted at most gyms so I dont feel most people will have a problem finding a job.
+NASM is accepted at most gyms so most people should have no issues finding a job.

 For those who can't find a job, The NASM may request proof of job applications and rejections before issuing a refund.
 Refunds must be submitted to the NASM within 12 months of purchasing the NASM personal trainer program.
 You can read more about this on their Terms and Conditions Page.

 My main goal in writing this review was cut through the glitz of the NASM TV commercial and give you some useful information to help you make a better decision.
 For some, that may mean getting NASM certified.
 For others it may mean going with another certification organization.
 The NASM is a fine organization, but I would not call it “the best.”
 The simple truth is, there is no best.